2. Semiconductor components

 DAC08 integrated circuit.

-With the development of technology, each year the size of the components is reduced, being able to group more and more transistors in a single integrated circuit.
+With the development of technology, the size of the components is reduced more and more each year, making it possible to group more and more transistors into a single integrated circuit.
 In the early 1960s the aerospace industry began purchasing circuits that integrated up to 100 transistors on a single chip.
-This lowered the prices of production and encouraged the development of technology.
-At the beginning of 1980, chips with 100 thousand transistors could already be bought, in 2000 100 million transistors and in 2020 100 billion transistors on a single chip.
-This exponential growth in the number of transistors integrated into a chip that doubles every year and a half is known as Moore's law and has allowed the development of the digital society that we all know, with a multitude of smart devices, memories, cameras, drones, etc. . based on these powerful integrated circuits.
+This lowered production prices and encouraged the development of technology.
+At the beginning of 1980 you could already buy chips with 100 thousand transistors, in 2000 100 million transistors and in 2020 100 billion transistors on a single chip.
+This exponential growth in the number of transistors integrated into a chip, which doubles every year and a half, is known as Moore's law and has allowed the development of the digital society that we all know, with a multitude of smart devices, memories, cameras, drones, etc. . based on these powerful integrated circuits.

 Exercises